ghivert/bright/README.md

     fn (data) { data.counter / 10 },
     fn(data, computed) { Computed(..computed, double: d.counter * 2) }
   )
-  // bright.guard will run at every render, and let you the possibility to issue
+  // bright.schedule will run at every render, and let you the possibility to issue
   // a side-effect.
 Bright will take care to gather them, and provide them to the
   // runtime!
-  |> bright.guard(fn (data, computed) {
+  |> bright.schedule(fn (data, computed) {
     effect.from(fn (dispatch) {
       io.println("That side-effect will run at every render!")
     })
   })
-  // bright.lazy_guard will issue the side-effect, if and only if the
+  // bright.lazy_schedule will issue the side-effect, if and only if the
   // selector you pass as the first argument changed between two renders.
   // In case the selector did not change, the old data is kept in memory for the
   // next render.
+When the compute function runs, data, computed and the result
+  // of the selector are provided to the function.
-  |> bright.lazy_guard(
+  |> bright.lazy_schedule(
     fn (data) { data.counter / 10 },
+    // _counter is equal to data.counter / 10.
-    fn (data, computed) {
+    fn (data, computed, _counter) {
       effect.from(fn (dispatch) {
         io.println("That side-effect will only run when the selector changes!")
       })